propfeds/lemmas-garden/design_doc.md

     - Rewards active play
   - https://invasiveweedsolutions.co.uk/invasive-weeds/non-native/three-cornered-garlic/
   - Remixed as Hopleek (Bunny Leek) in-game with a weird fictional L-system?
-    - Hopleek nibbles other plants at night when player is offline
+    - Hopleek nibbles other plants at night when player is offline?
+    - Or when not focusing on the plot with hopleeks?
+      - Nibbles the string from right to left

 ### 3. Late-game